Ranguro/tech-support-manager/README.md

 ## Functionalities developed:

-Two modules were developed since diferent permissions were needed: Functionaries module and teachers module.
+Two modules were developed since diferent permissions were needed: Functionaries module and assistants module.

 ###Only available on functionaries module: